Alaskan Tigers Book Three

 “Be safe.
 You know we have a prisoner on the grounds.”

 She nodded and left to change.
 Who is this prisoner?
 Many in the compound assumed because of her job in command central she might have inside information, but in reality she was in the dark as everyone else.
 The Elders and their guards were tightlipped when it came to security issues, unless they were briefing the whole clan.

 Her apartment was a studio at best, with a small kitchenette, sitting area, and a bed that dominated most of the room.
 Many of the unmarried guards lived in similar styled studios.
 The small space didn’t bother the male guards since they rarely cooked, but she missed having a house and privacy without neighbors on each side.
 Every time she opened her door there was someone nearby.
 Since moving to Alaska, her clan had been building new cabins for the guards, and her name had nearly reached the top of the list.
 It wouldn’t be much longer until she had a real home to call her own.

 The only one benefit to her current living arrangement was that she didn’t have to do the laundry.
-Twice a week some of the clan woman would come by to pick up her linens and clothes.
+Twice a week some of the clan women would come by to pick up her linens and clothes.
 They’d be returned later that day washed, and folded neatly on her bed.
 Doing laundry had never been high on Kallie’s enjoyment list.

-Slipping the soiled sweater off, she tossed it into the laundry bag, before grabbing another from the drawer.
+Slipping the sweater off, she tossed it into the laundry bag, before grabbing another from the drawer.
 Another favorite sweater, a warm, heather grey with bright white stitching, and rosy pink trimming around the collar, waist, and sleeves.